Elizabeth Gilbert’s Eat Pray Love: A Must-Read or Overhyped?

 However, I loved the Italy sections of the book.
 Italian food is my favorite cuisine, and I enjoyed reading about her foodie adventures in Rome.
 The Indian section of the book was a bit of a drag.
 I liked how she was progressing as a character.
 Still, as I suspected earlier, it is boring to read about somebody meditating in an ashram, not much scope for entertainment there.

 Once Gilbert moves to Indonesia, the book picks up again.
-There is a little love, a little self-discovery, and more exciting characters.
+There is a little love, self-discovery, and more exciting characters.
 More characters were essential to me because reading about Gilbert and her meditating friends in an ashram was getting a little claustrophobic.
 A change of scene was much desired.
 It was just lovely after the austerity of the ashram to see some regular people having a good time.

 So far, I’ve spoken about what I didn’t like about the book, but there was plenty to enjoy and think about.
 It’s one of those books where wisdom comes to you slowly, a little at a time, and I know this book will stay in my mind for many years.